kooscode/xenium-programmer/README.md

 -------------
 ## PROGRAMMING A XENIUM CPLD AND FLASH MEMORY

-- You can program XeniumOS and OpenXenium Firmware in one step.
+- You can program XeniumOS and OpenXenium Firmware in one single step.
-- Run: `./xenium-programmer xenium-bin/xenium_blue.bin`
+- Run: `./xenium-programmer`

 ![jtag-pinout](images/sshot.png)